 From here on the path follows the towpath back to East Marton.
 Cross the canal by the locks to the western side initially and then recross the canal at the second stone bridge.
 A pleasant meander to East Marton along the calm waters of the canal now ensues.
-(50 min)
+(70 min)